Accretion-Driven Turbulence in the Circumgalactic Medium: Hydrodynamic Simulations -- Results

-Figure~\ref{fig:velocity_radial_profiles} shows how the quasi-steady turbulent inflow solution depends on halo mass, using three simulations of halos at redshift $z=1$, with halo masses of $M_{\text{halo}}=10^{10.5}\,\mathrm M_{\odot}$ (left), $10^{11.5}\,\mathrm M_{\odot}$ (middle) and $10^{12.5}\,\mathrm M_{\odot}$ (right), corresponding to the first, third and fifth columns in Fig.~\ref{fig:sim_img}.
+Figure~\ref{fig:velocity_radial_profiles} shows how the quasi-steady turbulent inflow solution depends on halo mass, using three radiative simulations of halos at redshift $z=1$, with halo masses of $M_{\text{halo}}=10^{10.5}\,\mathrm M_{\odot}$ (left), $10^{11.5}\,\mathrm M_{\odot}$ (middle) and $10^{12.5}\,\mathrm M_{\odot}$ (right), corresponding to the first, third and fifth columns in Fig.~\ref{fig:sim_img}.
 The panels show radial profiles of mass-weighted inflow velocity (blue), turbulent velocity (black), and mass-weighted geometrically averaged sound-speed (red).
-Averaging is done both over solid angle and over time, across snapshots with times $5-6.5\,{\rm Gyr}$ which correspond to $4-5$ times the free-fall time measured at $\Rvir$.
+The averaging is performed both over solid angle and over time, on snapshots with times $5-6.5\,{\rm Gyr}$ which correspond to $4-5$ times the free-fall time measured at $\Rvir$.
 At these times the turbulent inflow is quasi-steady at radii smaller than the cooling radius (noted on top, calculated using eqn.~\ref{eq:Rcool}), so the time-averaging smooths over the variability of the turbulent flow.

-In the $10^{12.5}\msun$ simulation shown in the right panel $\Rsonic<0.05\Rvir$, below the scale of the galaxy which is not included in our simulations.
+In the $10^{12.5}\msun$ simulation (right panel of Fig.~\ref{fig:velocity_radial_profiles}) the value of $\Rsonic$ is $<0.05\Rvir$, at the galaxy scale.
 This is in contrast with the $10^{11.5}\msun$ simulation shown in the middle panel and in Fig.~\ref{fig:sigma_t_time}, where the sonic radius is on CGM scales with $\Rsonic=0.4\,\Rvir$.
 The properties of the turbulent CGM inflow in both simulations are however similar relative to the sonic radius.
 At $r>\Rsonic$ we find $\csg\approx\vc$ so the gas is hot, while $\sigmat$ and $\uin$ are smaller than $\vc$ and increase inward.
-This is the slow cooling limit discussed above -- a thermal pressure-dominated inflow with mild turbulence (section~\ref{sec:hot}).
-At $r<\Rsonic$ we find flat $\sigmat$ and $\uin$ profiles with $\ur\sim\sigmat\approx\vc$, while the mean sound speed is significantly smaller ($\csg\ll\vc$).
+This is the slow cooling limit discussed above: a thermal pressure-dominated inflow with mild turbulence (section~\ref{sec:hot}).
+At $r<\Rsonic$ we find flat $\sigmat$ and $\uin$ profiles with $\ur\sim\sigmat\approx\vc$, while the mean sound speed is significantly lower ($\csg\ll\vc$).
 This is the rapid cooling limit where turbulence dominates (section~\ref{sec:cool}).